Assessor-County Clerk-Recorder: County Clerk-Recorder (1340P)

 Percent of Surveys Rating Services Good or Better

-The Good and Better rating in FY 2016-17 totals to 77%; this is a four percent decrease from the previous year.
-In FY2016-17, United State Passport applications were up 52% to 6,788 and continues to increase which impacts our service levels.
+The Good and Better rating in FY 2017-18 totals to 95%; this is an 18 point increase from the previous year.
 There will be a continued emphasis on training and development in the areas of customer service, team building, and cross training.

 Number of Recorded Documents per Recorder Staff Member